cupy/cupy/docs/source/tutorial/basic.rst

 This link uses :func:`~functions.relu` as an activation function.
 Note that the ``'l3'`` link is the final linear layer whose output corresponds to scores for the ten digits.

-In order to compute loss values or evalute the accuracy of the predictions, we define a classifier chain on top of the above MLP chain:
+In order to compute loss values or evaluate the accuracy of the predictions, we define a classifier chain on top of the above MLP chain:

 .. doctest::